rishabhdhyani-rishu/aws-azure-login/README.md

 Installation can be done in any of the following platform - Windows, Linux, Docker, Snap
 ### Windows

 Install [Node.js](https://nodejs.org/) v12 or higher.
+Then install npm (node package manager)package.
 Then install aws-azure-login with npm:

     npm install -g aws-azure-login